AdyGCode/SaaS-FED-Notes/session-02/S02-Terminology-General.md

 From experience, many lecturers will use the Bash, Z-Shell or similar, even with Windows.

 Adrian Gould's Diigo account contains many links that will provide options, plus also he has a MyBib account with many references in APA v6+.
+He uses the latter as a storage for references to insert into code, notes such as these, and presentations as needed.

 - [Adrian's Diigo Account](https://diigo.com/user/Ady_Gould)
-- Details of the MyBib Collections are to come

 ### Version Control

 Version Control is a system that records changes to a file or set of files over time so that you can recall specific versions later.

+> #### Important:
+>
+> We will be using version control EXTENSIVELY during this course.
+If you have not used git then we are recommending you study how to sue git as soon as possible.

 ### CI/CD